 Subsidies for low-income families per year.
 Social support for low-income families

-A monthly allowance for children from low-income families can be issued remotely in electronic form by submitting an application in the established form on the Portal of Public Services of Moscow WWW.MOS.RU.
+Monthly benefits for children from low-income families can be issued remotely in electronic form by submitting an application in the established form on the Moscow State Services Portal WWW.MOS.RU.

-The procedure for issuing this monthly payment, as well as other electronic services of the Portal, becomes available after the user has registered on the city Portal of PSU.
-How to register on the site and get access to the registration of benefits is indicated in the memo below.
+The procedure for processing this monthly payment, as well as other electronic services of the Portal, becomes available after the user has registered on the city PSU Portal.
+How to register on the site and gain access to obtaining benefits is indicated in the memo below.

 Which families are considered low-income (poor)?

-poor in accordance with federal legislation (clause 1, article 6 of the law of October 24, 1997 No. 134-FZ), by decision of local governments, a family is recognized whose family income per family member is less than the amount established by law living wage.
+Poor in accordance with federal legislation (clause 1 of article 6 of the law of October 24, 1997 No. 134-FZ), by decision of local governments, a family is recognized whose family income per family member is less than the amount established by law living wage.

 In the fourth quarter of 2016, the average cost of living in Moscow per capita was 15092 rubles.

-What is the amount of the allowance for the poor in Moscow?
+What is the amount of benefits for the poor in Moscow?

-In general, the amount of the monthly allowance for a child in Moscow (including for children from low-income families) varies within from 1500 to 4500 rubles.
+In general, the amount of monthly child benefit in Moscow (including for children from low-income families) varies within from 1500 to 4500 rubles.

 According to the current legislation of the city of Moscow, the amounts are monthly:

-• single parents(single mother or father in the absence of a mother) for children aged:
+• single parents(to a single mother or father in the absence of a mother) for children aged:

 • 2500 rubles;